Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:0854b356ad
+--- type:NormalExercise lang:r xp: skills: key:a4dbde3781
 ## Setdiff
 Which observations are in X but not Y?

 *** =instructions